 Certain tools that help with ARA and DevOps include:

 - IBM’s UrbanCode Deploy

 - XebiaLab’s XL Deploy

 No matter how rapidly you are able to deploy applications, you’ll need to test.
 The faster you deploy, the more tests you will need to run.
 But a massive problem with testing can be the lack of quality.
 Many applications pivot functionality depending on the data stored in a DB.
 So, providing data that is or, at least, matches the production data is critical to guarantee high test quality.
 Without the right data, you could be running massive amounts of tests that are also providing bad/false results.
 And, with DevOps, you’re committed to improving your software and working to enable more testing for that software.

 Tools that can help with DevOps and Test Data Management include:

 Database Release Automation

 Database Release Automation (DRA) is the most critical portion of evaluating your DevOps tooling.
-Many teams consider database deployment the bottleneck of their entire operation.
-By automating your databases and using DevOps to the best of its abilities, you can enhance and speed up not just database release, but your entire organization.
+Many teams consider database changes and the process for database deployments the bottleneck of their entire operation.
+By automating your databases and using database DevOps automation to the best of its abilities, you can enhance and speed up not just database release, but your entire organization.
 Check out Datical’s DRA capabilities.